OlukaDenis/zatec-got-houses/README.md

 ### Test report

- - For combined coverage: ./gradlew :rootCoverageReport
+ - For combined coverage: `./gradlew :rootCoverageReport`
- - For module specific coverage (all modules): ./gradlew coverageReport
+ - For module specific coverage (all modules): `./gradlew coverageReport`
- - For module specific coverage (single module): ./gradlew :yourModule:coverageReport
+ - For module specific coverage (single module):
+   Data module:  `./gradlew :data:coverageReport` Domain module:  `./gradlew :domain:coverageReport` App module:  `./gradlew :app:coverageReport`

 Get the test report from `/<root-project-directory>/build/reports/jacoco/index.html` and then run it in your preferred browser